Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ## ServerLogic logs

-The ServerLogic log stores the Moderator-Client's GUID, the PlayerAudience-Client GUIDs, the voting results, and the sessionKey.
+The ServerLogic log stores the Moderator-Client's GUID and the sessionkey as a pair.
 If the ServerLogic should at any time lose the connection to the internet or have to close the current Online-Session, this will provide the following advantages:

 - The logged Moderator-Client's GUID can still be used to send a [ReconnectMessage](#reconnectmessage) to the ServerLogic without requiring the password to be re-entered.
 This allows the Online-Session to resume easily without having to change sessionKey or re-entering the password.
-- The logged PlayerAudience-Client GUIDs can be used for keeping track of the PlayerAudience-Clients connected to the ServerLogic.
-- The logged sessionKey allows the PlayerAudience-Clients to quickly and easily reconnect to the Online-Session without having to enter a new sessionKey.
+- The logged sessionKey allows the PlayerAudience-Clients to quickly and easily reconnect to the Online-Session without the need to enter a new sessionKey.

+## PlayerAudience-Client logs

+The backend of the PlayerAudience-Clients stores the the list of active sessions, the respective sessionkeys, a list of all clients connected to the respective session and the voting results for the respective session.
+This provides the following advantages:

+- Multi-Game is supported by the PlayerAudience-Client backend.
+- The logged PlayerAudience-Client IDs can be used for keeping track of the PlayerAudience-Clients connected to the ServerLogic.
 - The logged voting results realize postgame statistics.

+## Moderator-Client GUID-Sessionkey-Pair

+The ServerLogic stores each Moderator-Client GUID with which it communicates and assigns it a sessionkey accordingly.
+This tuple of GUID and sessionkey is logged by the ServerLogic and is used for any ServerLogic internal communication to translate the GUID into the respective sessionkey required by the PlayerAudience-Client backend.

 ## Differences between starting in Online-Mode and Offline-Mode